 If you are looking for authentic, pho-real Vietnamese fare, Mrs Pho is one of your best options.
 Its first two outlets at Beach Road and Rangoon Road have received quite positive feedback, well-liked by both hipsters and the Vietnamese community in Singapore.

-Mr Pho’s new outlet at VivoCity – the third one in Singapore and first located in a mall, serves up casual Vietnamese dishes and home-style communal dishes at wallet-friendly prices.
+Mr Pho’s new outlets at VivoCity and 313@somerset (next to Tsuta Japanese Dining), serves up casual Vietnamese dishes and home-style communal dishes at wallet-friendly prices.

 Founded by Hoang who grew up as a refugee in Australia, Mrs Pho is more than just a place that churns out Vietnamese classics.
 Each recipe is a page in history, a slice of Vietnamese culture.